Letters of Indemnity

 The third and most common alternative is for the carrier to agree to deliver the goods against a Letter of Indemnity.

-The International Group of P&I Clubs has issued a circular on the delivery of cargo without presentation of bills of lading.
-While this circular points out that liability arising from the delivery of cargo without presentation of bills may not be covered under Club Rules, nevertheless in order to try to give a member as much assistance as possible the Clubs have recommended a standard form of Letter of Indemnity for such a situation.
-A copy of this wording is included with the papers for the conference, and of course is always available from your P&I Club.
+The International Group of P&I Clubs has issued circulars on the delivery of cargo without presentation of bills of lading.
+While these circulars point out that liability arising from the delivery of cargo without presentation of bills may not be covered under Club Rules, nevertheless in order to try to give members as much assistance as possible, the Clubs have recommended standard forms of Letters of Indemnity for such a situation.

 In such cases the Member is relying upon the Letter of Indemnity in place of his normal P&I cover.
 Obtaining a Letter of Indemnity does not restore P&I cover.
 In addition to the indemnity, the carrier might wish to consider obtaining additional cover in the commercial insurance market.

-I would now like to look at one or two points arising from the recommended standard wording.
+We will now look at one or two points arising from the recommended standard wording.

 Who are the parties to a Letter of Indemnity?